turakz/language_analyzer/README.txt

 all together after i've verified each one does what it is supposed to do. i can always refine later down the road.

--for example, i wrote the shell, made sure it worked, then wrote the parser, and made sure it worked, before having the shell send input to the parser, and running them together.
+-for example, i wrote the Shell, made sure it worked, then wrote the Parser, and made sure it worked, before having the Shell send input to the Parser, and running them together.

 -anyway i've included a makefile which you can of course modify but so to run the